 The Netherlands – 2018

 Of course, challenges presented themselves.
 There was an incident where I lost my 4-day iAmsterdam pass.
 Naturally, I was upset.
 It cost a lot of money ($100.00).
 I had to buy a 2-day pass instead.
-Later, I would have to pay for rides or admissions using cash or my plastic.
+Later, I paid for rides or admissions using cash or my plastic.

 Frankly, I was starting to feel lonely during my last night.
 I began to think it might be nice to travel with a friend or a tour group.
 I was proud of doing things on my own.
 But I began to feel like I was missing out on something special.
 Months later, I decided to go on Intrepid Travel’s ‘Highlights of Spain’ tour in the spring.